The following is 8 bit computing related. For many, it appears to be now useless. Feel free to consider it the way you want.

 Take a look to find out my opinion about the +3ROMs

 - The +3 software: unique features implemented on well known programs (always disk related)

 - Some games are not working on the +3.

 One reason is the missing IN#FF port (see the hardware section for this one)

 Other reason is the... well, the project for this page has just been started !

-Generic tape files: a few tape versions that I believe I have in a better shape than the actual Internet equivalence.
+Generic tape files: a few tape version files that I believe I have in a better shape than the ones found elsewhere.